quadram-institute-bioscience/ADAPT-RNA-seq-Analysis/README.md

 * Alignment of reads to the reference genome using HISAT2

-* Assembly of the alingments into full-length transcripts using StringTie
+* Assembly of the alignments into full-length transcripts using StringTie

 * Quantification of the expression levels using StringTie